Hackuarium/simple-spectro/README.md

 [Using the spectrophotometer](https://www.youtube.com/watch?v=ZfckWQn0Nws)

 This device allows to understand how spectrophotometer works.
-As a result we used it to teah to groups of children and teenager some basic scientific concepts.
+As a result we used it to teach to groups of children and teenager some basic scientific concepts.

 [School in Mondomo (Colombia)](https://www.youtube.com/watch?v=Be6p4-nW06k)